csecht/count-and-size/README.md

 object sizes, and sample size mean and range, along with an annotated image file of labeled objects.

-While random walker may provide better object segmentation than watershet for some images, it can increase processing times up to 8-fold; large images with many objects may take several minutes to process.
+While random walker may provide better object segmentation than watershed for some images, it can increase processing times up to 8-fold; large images with many objects may take several minutes to process.
 With either segmentation algorithm, interactive processing of counts and sizes is triggered from a Button command instead of the action of individual sliders and pull-downs, as with the preprocessing steps.
 This approach can save time when you already have some idea about the combination of parameter settings needed.

 This Project was developed to sample oyster populations at various stages of aquaculture production, but can be used to measure any sample population of round or oblong objects photographed on a contrasting background.
 Objects need not all be completely isolated, as touching and slightly overlapping objects can be successfully segmented.
 When segmentation of objects in large or poorly contrasted overlapping clusters is no possible, such clusters can be screened out by limiting the size range to provide fairly accurate metrics for the remaining well-segmented objects.